 Another important thing to note about the Spanish farmacias is that many people use them instead of going to the local doctor or GP.
 This is not only because the pharmacists are able to offer professional medical advice (minor ailments), but also because many medicines are available to buy over the counter without a prescription.
-Antibiotics are not available to buy over the counter.
+Antibiotics such as amoxicillin are not available to buy over the counter.
 You will need to show a prescription if you require these.

 So if you have a minor ailment, don’t worry about making an appointment with your doctor, just pop down to your local farmacia first.
 Pharmacists in Spain are generally very well trained and will save you making an appointment with your GP.